aabbtree77/twinpeekz/README.md

 This will go into another repo, but for now let's drop a few arguments:

-* Fast C/C++ no limits runtime.
+* Faster closer to the metal runtime.
 [Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

-* Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec.
+* Pleasant on the eye, e.g. [this GLTF code](https://github.com/guzba/gltfviewer) reads better than a spec, without macros and DSLs.

+* Less of that *, nil, interface, letter capitalization clutter, though Nim's compile time is complex and evolving, hence most of it should be avoided.

 * Unique attempts to make OpenGL easier, e.g. [this shader compilation macro](https://github.com/treeform/shady).